fairsilas/South-China-Sea-Game/Outline.md

 # Junks & Riches: A game set in the south China Sea during

 ## I. Introduction
-This planning document provides a description of game mechanics with end notes to give historical background.
+This planning document provides a description of game mechanics with end notes to give historical background for features in the game.

 ### Title Screen
 - Game title: "Junks & Riches"